vsbuffalo/vincebuffalo-website/_posts/2012-02-21-dont-be-a-dick.md

 ## People remember dicks

-Someone was once a dick to me via email.
-He's a moderately well-known developer (I'll name him Tom).
-I had voiced some frustrations about an encounter with software Tom wrote and he attacked me for these public comments on Twitter.
+Someone was once quite rude to me via email (I'll name him Tom).
+I had voiced some frustrations with software Tom wrote and he attacked me for these public comments.
 Now, as an aside, there's a lot of shitty software out there, and signals about software quality (even noisy signals) are *very valuable*.
-Tom's email was bizarre: on one hand, he attacked me for saying something negative about his software, and on the other hand he asked me to help fix it, emphasizing it was open source software.
+Tom on one hand attacked me for saying something negative about his software, and on the other hand asked me to help fix it, emphasizing it was open source software.
+I agree with this sentiment 100%, however the email was clearly very angry.

 I told another developer who I'll call Jerry about the encounter, and he laughed.
-Jerry is a more well-known developer.
 Apparently, Tom nagged Jerry about portability issues of Jerry's software years ago.
 This is evidence of my first point, WABT.
 It also shows that developers remember interactions with other developers *really* well.
-But it doesn't stop there.

-I also shared this encounter with Tom two other developers (who were both shocked).
-Since then, *both* have told me about future encounters with Tom that were negative.
-It's been two years since my original interaction and both remembered it well enough, and were equally annoyed that they shared their negative experiences with me.
-Now, Tom is an excellent developer, but do you think any of us will add him to our shortlist of developers to hire?
-Do you think we won't share our experiences with this developer?
+Since then, I've also heard other programmers complaining about interactions with Tom.
+This is all too bad, as Tom probably is very nice in perosn and certainly a good programmer.

 ## If you're a dick, you're hurting OSS